DETAILED ACTION

 Chen teaches determining a text prompt (Page 4, §Text encoder model, Current advancements in T2I (Text 2 Image) diffusion techniques employ a variety of language models, each with its unique strengths and limitations.
 To thoroughly assess which model best complements transformer based diffusion methods, we have integrated several models into GenTron.
 Examiner considers utilizing a text encoder model implies determining a text prompt for input to the model).

-Liu, Ren, and Chen are analogous to the claimed invention because they are all in the field of applying encoder-decoder models for image processing.
-It would have been obvious to a person of ordinary skill before the effective filing date of the claimed invention to incorporate the linear decoder of Chen into the image editing pipeline of Liu and the trimmed latent feature vector and masked image output of Ren.
+Liu, Ren, Badhwar, and Chen are analogous to the claimed invention because they are all in the field of applying encoder-decoder models for image processing.
+It would have been obvious to a person of ordinary skill before the effective filing date of the claimed invention to incorporate the text prompt of Chen into the image editing pipeline of Liu, the trimmed latent feature vector and masked image output of Ren, and the latent vector trimming of Badhwar.
 The suggestion/motivation for doing so would have been to enhance visual quality, as suggested by Chen at Page 8, §5.
 Conclusion, This innovative approach has demonstrably enhanced the visual quality of generated videos.

-This method of improving Liu was within the ordinary ability of one of ordinary skill in the art based on the teachings of Ren and Chen.
+This method of improving Liu was within the ordinary ability of one of ordinary skill in the art based on the teachings of Ren, Badhwar, and Chen.

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Liu and the teachings of Ren with the teachings of Chen to obtain the invention as specified in claim 16.
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Liu and the teachings of Ren, Badhwar, and Chen to obtain the invention as specified in claim 16.

 Regarding claim 20, in which claim 19 is incorporated, Liu discloses wherein generating the modified digital image comprises: [mapping the modified feature set into a latent image domain utilizing a linear neural network layer]; generating a latent composite image by combining the modified feature set in the latent image domain with an additional feature set corresponding to a portion of the digital image outside the masked portion (Page 5, §Transformer Decoder, set to the original image codebook indices.
 We predict the distributions only for positions corresponding to the edited image regions… Based on the predicted distribution of codebook indices, we use top-k sampling [Esser et al. 2021a; Holtzman et al. 2019] (𝑘 = 100 in our experiments) to create multiple candidate output sequences, each of which can be mapped to a new image by the image decoder.
 Since the final sequence of tokens can be used to generate an image, Examiner considers this to imply the combination of the mask and unmasked token sets); and generating, utilizing a latent decoder neural network, the modified digital image from the latent composite image (Page 5, §3.3 Image decoder, The image decoder takes as input the quantized feature map and decodes an RGB image).

-However, Liu fails to explicitly disclose mapping the modified feature set into a latent image domain utilizing a linear neural network layer.
+However, none of Liu, Ren, or Badhwar, whether considered individually or in combination, explicitly disclose mapping the modified feature set into a latent image domain utilizing a linear neural network layer.

 Chen teaches mapping the modified feature set into a latent image domain utilizing a linear neural network layer (Page 4, left column, first paragraph, Finally, a standard linear decoder is applied to convert these image tokens into latent space).

-Liu, Ren, and Chen are analogous to the claimed invention because they are all in the field of applying encoder-decoder models for image processing.
-It would have been obvious to a person of ordinary skill before the effective filing date of the claimed invention to incorporate the linear decoder of Chen into the image editing pipeline of Liu and the trimmed latent feature vector and masked image output of Ren.
+Liu, Ren, Badhwar, and Chen are analogous to the claimed invention because they are all in the field of applying encoder-decoder models for image processing.
+It would have been obvious to a person of ordinary skill before the effective filing date of the claimed invention to incorporate the linear decoder of Chen into the image editing pipeline of Liu, the trimmed latent feature vector and masked image output of Ren, and the latent vector trimming of Badhwar.
 The suggestion/motivation for doing so would have been to enhance visual quality, as suggested by Chen at Page 8, §5.
 Conclusion, This innovative approach has demonstrably enhanced the visual quality of generated videos.

-This method of improving Liu was within the ordinary ability of one of ordinary skill in the art based on the teachings of Ren and Chen.
+This method of improving Liu was within the ordinary ability of one of ordinary skill in the art based on the teachings of Ren, Badhwar, and Chen.

-Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Liu and the teachings of Ren with the teachings of Chen to obtain the invention as specified in claim 20.
+Therefore, it would have been obvious to one of ordinary skill in the art, before the effective filing date, to modify Liu and the teachings of Ren, Badhwar, and Chen to obtain the invention as specified in claim 20.

 Allowable Subject Matter